Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 ### Solution Resource Cost

-### [Optional] Scaling Up the Solution
+### 10. [Optional] Scaling Up the Solution

 The solution is configured to produce small dataset so that user does not have to wait for hours to see the results.
-The solution is build to handle Big Data problems.
 If you would like to test this solution with larger dataset, this section will help you to do so.

+To scale up the solution, we need to create a new Azure Data Factory and update the DataSimulator job parameters.
+Before that, we need to perform some cleanup.
+Follow the steps below:

+#### 1. Delete Azure Data Factory
+  -   On the left tab in the ***portal.azure.com***, click ***Resource groups***
+  -   Search for the resource group created previously, ***retailtemplate\_resourcegroup***
+  -   Under Resources, click on the data factory we just created, **retailsolution\[UI\]\[N\]**
+  -   Click **Delete** on top of the new opened blade, click Ok

+#### 2. Cleanup the Folders in Azure Blob Storage
+  -	Open Azure Storage Explorer and log in to your Microsoft account associated with your Azure Subscription
+  -	Locate the storage account created in step 2 above and expand the nodes to see *Blob Containers*, etc.
+  - Delete the containers named **rawdata**, **publicparameters** and **privateparameters** by Right clicking and selecting Delete

+#### 3. Cleanup the Folders in Azure DataLakeStore
+  - Navigate to ***portal.azure.com*** and log in to your account
+  - On the left tab click Resource Groups
+  - Click on the resource group we created earlier ***retailtemplate\_resourcegroup***
+  - Click on DataLakeStore we created in step 2
+  - Under the section *Data Lake Store* select **Data Explorer**
+  - You will see a list of folders on the new opened blade
+  - Delete all the folders by doing a right click and then delete on individual folder

+Once the cleanup is done, we need to update the DataSimulator job and recreate the Azure Data Factory.

 #### 1. Change DataSimulator Job
 You can scale up the data generation by changing following parameters for the web